evansbenj/Reduced-Representation-Workshop/7_More_on_Stacks.md

 We can view this file by typing:

 `more chrX_blacklist`

+## Running `Structure`

+`Structure` is a software that attempts to assign individuals to *k* populations in such a way as to minimize Hardy-Weinberg and linkage disequilibrium.
+We run structure by specifying multiple values of *k* and then seeing which value(s) maximuze the likelihood of the data given the model of population structure.
+We can output a file that can be analyzed with the program `Structure` to give us an idea about whether or not our sample has population structure.

 The program `Structure` can not handle all of our data, so let's select 1000 loci randomly to analyze like this: